honghlin/honghlin.github.io/_pages/about.md

 # About Me

 I am a Visiting Faculty Researcher at Google Research and a joint postdoctoral researcher at Carnegie Mellon University and Texas A&M University, hosted by [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/) and [Samson Zhou](https://samsonzhou.github.io/).
-I received my PhD in Computer Science from Carnegie Mellon University, where I was fortunate to be advised by [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
+I received my PhD in Computer Science from CMU, where I was fortunate to be advised by [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
 My research interests lie broadly in theoretical computer science and machine learning, with a particular focus on:
 * Sublinear Algorithms (like Sketching and Sampling Algorithms, Property Testing and Dimensionality Reduction)
 * Algorithms for Massive Data
 * Learning-based/Data-driven Algorithms